Out-of-zone enrolments for 2025 have now closed.

 The exact number of places will depend on the number of applications received from students who live within the school’s home zone.

-Please complete the online ballot application 2024 before Wednesday 11th October 2023.
+Please complete the ballot online application 2026 before Wednesday 8th October 2025.

-The ballot will be held on Wednesday 18th October 2023.
+Ballot will be held on Wednesday 15th October 2025.
 This is done under police supervision.

-School tours are available on the following days:
+School tours are available on the following date and time:

-Please contact the school on (09) 630 4525 or email our enrolment officer, Florin Hsiao (florin@kts.school.nz) to book a time slot for the school tour.
+Please contact the school 09 630 4525 or email our enrolment officer Florin Hsiao (florin@kts.school.nz) to book a time slot for the school tour.

 Children living outside the school zone can make an out-of-zone application, with places for out-of-zone children being allotted by way of a ballot.
 The Board of Trustees decide each August how many places will be available (if any).
 They take into account existing and projected rolls as it is preferred to have two classes at each year level to avoid composite classes e.g. mixed year groups.